Dive planning: Saturation gas planning

 Saturation systems frequently use gas reclaim equipment to minimize the loss of expensive helium, and this makes the gas usage relatively independent of dive duration and depth, however reserves must be available in case of loss or leakage.

 Scrubber systems are used to remove carbon dioxide from the breathing gas, and other filters to remove odours and other contaminants.
 Booster pump systems are used to return gas to high pressure storage.

 Contingency plans

-Contingency planning covers what to do if something happenes that is not according to the planned operation.
+Contingency planning covers what to do if something happens that is not according to the planned operation.
 The hazard identification and risk assessment will suggest the range of foreseeable contingencies, and the specifics of how much to organise to deal with them will depend on the consequences.

 In general, contingencies that have serious health and safety consequences should have plans in place to deal with them, while those which are merely an inconvenience may be accepted if they occur.

 Some contingency classes are listed here: